Code-Institute-Submissions/self-isolation-watch/README.md

 - 'I feel terrible, but I don't know if it is just ...the flu I want to know if my symptoms are from COVID or something else.
 I'm conscious of all the fear-mongering and fake news out there..'
 (Luke, 28, Marketing manager)

-## UX design process
+## UX Design process

-### Design Process

-#### Design Process: UX Research
+### Design Process: UX Research
-Initially, I had the idea to make an app which I would use in my career as a Personal Trainer, however, with the help of my wonderful [mentor]() I recognised that my emotional investment in the fruition of this project idea, was blocking my ability to see the importance of the functionality.
+Initially, I had the idea to make an app which I would use in my career as a Personal Trainer, however, with the help of my wonderful [mentor](https://github.com/SinCron) I recognised that my emotional investment in the fruition of this project idea, was blocking my ability to see the importance of the functionality.
 It was also an idea, which required the user to already be aware of other such apps/ technology and was therefore not as accessible as the current idea I have run with.

 I went for a COVID test and in the booking stages, I was being asked about what symptoms I have had to make me think that I may have contracted the virus.

 This triggered my idea, I thought that the average person, may not be able to accurately track when they started experiencing symptoms and unless faced with a format that asked you the right questions, the person may not recognise the severity of their symptoms.

-I used the easy to understand the format of the [official gov- NHS site](https://www.gov.uk/get-coronavirus-test) and understood that user accessibilty was of the utmost importance.
+I used the easy to understand the format of the [official gov- NHS site](https://www.gov.uk/get-coronavirus-test) and understood that user accessibility was of the utmost importance.

 I knew that I wanted to create an app that would:
 - Relieve the average person of the task of remembering what exactly their symptoms were and when they developed.